Room-Elephant/extension-chrome-key-retriever/README.md

 ✏️ **Modify**: Set or update the original value.

+# Enhancements and issues

+For any enhancement or issue you can open a new ticket [here](https://github.com/Room-Elephant/extension-chrome-key-retriever/issues/new).

 # Thanks to

 Extension icon by Chanut-is-Industries and you can find it at <a  href="https://www.flaticon.com/free-icons/golden-retriever"  title="golden retriever icons">Golden retriever icons</a> on Flaticon